What role does active listening play in forensic interviewing?

 Prepare for the IAI Certified Forensic Interviewer (CFI) Test.
 Study with flashcards and multiple choice questions.
 Enhance your skills and get ready for the exam confidently!

-Active listening is a crucial component of forensic interviewing as it significantly enhances understanding and rapport between the interviewer and the interviewee.
-By employing active listening techniques, the interviewer demonstrates genuine interest in what the interviewee is saying, which fosters an environment of trust and openness.
+Active listening is a critical skill in forensic interviewing that significantly enhances the understanding and rapport between the interviewer and the interviewee.
+By employing active listening techniques, the interviewer demonstrates genuine involvement in the conversation, which encourages the interviewee to open up and share more detailed and honest responses.

 Subscribe